 Chappell, CS, Boud, DJ, Scheeres, HB & Rooney, DL 2007, 'Working Out work: Integrated Development Practices in Organisations', The times they are a-changin' researching transitions in lifelong learning, The times they are a-changin' researching transitions in lifelong learning, CRLL, Centre for Research in Lifelong Learning University of Stirling Scotland, pp. 1-7.

 The paper reports on the initial findings of the ARC project Beyond Training & Learning Integrated Development Projects in Organisations

-Rooney, DL, Rhodes, CH & Boud, DJ 2007, 'Performing organization: an adult education college as drag king', Proceedings of the 37th Annual Standing Conference on University Teaching and Research in the Education of Adults (SCUTREA), SCUTREA, SCUTREA, Belfast, Northern Ireland, pp. 380-387.View/Download from: UTS OPUS
+Price, O, Rooney, DL, Scheeres, HB & Boud, DJ 2007, 'That's (not) my job: inventing and developing work practices in an adult education organisation', Proceedings of 37th Annual Standing Conference on University Teaching and Research in the Education of Adults (SCUTREA), Annual Standing Conference on University Teaching and Research in the Education of Adults (SCUTREA), SCUTREA, Belfast, Northern Ireland, pp. 388-395.

 Rooney, DL & Morris, R 2007, 'Building communities, bridging communitites: adult learning, social capital and neighbourhood centres', Proceedings, Midwest research to Practice Conference for Adult, Continuing, Community, and Extension Education: Building communities with sustainability and social capital, Ball State University, Muncie, Indiana, USA, pp. 1-6.